 Faculty, Facilities, and Resources

-Many resources on campus relate to the leisure studies major, including the Division of Recreational Services, Student Health and Wellness, and the Aging Studies Program.
-Visit the Leisure Studies Program website for links to other resources.
+Many campus resources relate to the therapeutic recreation major, including the Division of Recreational Services, Student Health and Wellness, Disability Studies, and the Aging Studies Program.
+Visit the Health and Human Physiology website for links to other resources.